EdisCode/PROG8051-Assign2/README.md

 4. **Follow On-screen Instructions:**
     - Input your moves (U for up, D for down, L for left, R for right).
     - Collect gems while avoiding obstacles.
-    - The game ends after 30 moves, and the player with the most gems wins.
+    - The game ends after 30 moves or when all gems are collected, and the player with the most gems wins.

 ## Implementation Details